-Course Coordinator: Ron Solomon 2000-2001
+Course Coordinator: Ron Solomon 2001-2002 4 cr.

 3rd year standing and completion of second writing course.
 Open only to actuarial science majors.

 Presentations by practicing actuaries on topics drawn from their fields of expertise; oral presentations by students on selected topics in actuarial science.